🎯 What is prompt engineering?

 Example:

-Saying what you DON'T want is sometimes as important as saying what you do want.
+Saying what you do NOT want is sometimes just as important as what you do want.

 "Write a sales presentation for our CRM software.